 What You’ll Learn

-- Find and refine your Worth Goal – discover why a Worthy Goal needs to be thrilling, important and daunting (and why two out of the three won’t do).
+- Find and refine your Worthy Goal – discover why a Worthy Goal needs to be thrilling, important and daunting (and why two out of the three won’t do).

-- Test your Worth Goal, to make sure it’s the best one for you – you’ll discover the Goldilocks Zone test and three other essential tests.
+- Test your Worthy Goal, to make sure it’s the best one for you – you’ll discover the Goldilocks Zone test and three other essential tests.

 - Build the resources to cross the threshold and begin – including identifying the four types of people you need to travel with and how to think bigger.

 Here’s what some of the early readers are saying about it.

 Of particular appeal for those of us who instinctively recoil from self-help woo-woo and just want to get on with doing Great Work that leaves the world a bit better than we found it.Courtney HohneChief Storyteller for Moonshots, X (formerly Google X)

 A friendly voice and a guiding handAustin KleonNew York Times bestselling author of Steal Like an Artist

 Piercingly frank, funny, gorgeous, vulnerable, and ultimately really damn helpful.Julie Lythcott-HaimsNew York Times bestselling author of How to Raise an Adult